Atlas975/Notes/MachineLearning/Artificial_intelligence.md

 ## Supervised learning
 - Algorithms that learn to map input to a correct output
 - Data is presented with correctly labeled output in order to train a model
-- Two main categories include **regression** (continuous) and **classification** (discrete)
+- Two main categories include:
+    - **regression**:  and **classification** (discrete)

 ![[Pasted image 20231015131521.png|500|500]]
 ## Unsupervised learning
-- Only input data is fed with no corresponding label to the correct output.
-- Data is presented with the algorithm itself modelling the underlying structure with the data
+- Involves training a model on a dataset without labeled responses.
+- The goal is to find hidden patterns or intrinsic structures in the input data.
+- Two main categories include:
+    - **clustering**: group data by similarities
-- Two main categories include **clustering** (group data by similarities) and **association** (find rules that describe large portions of data )
+    - **association** (find rules that describe large portions of data )
 ## Semi-supervised learning
 - Mix of labeled and unlabelled data, relies on a flexible algorithm that can incorporate both
 - Frequently used as total labelling can often be expensive